Mark R. Hatlie

 Do the images on the marker convey subtle messeges and can they assumed to be intended by the sponsors?
 Assume the answer is to both questions is "yes" and look for clues.
 If there are human figures, are they "doing" anything?
 Who is doing what?
 How are they portrayed?
 How are issues of gender, class, race and age reflected in the people depicted in the marker?

 What is the didactic element of the marker?
 Put another way, does the marker explicitely or implicitely want to teach the target audience something or encourage a particular behavior?
-For example, often war memorials are interpreted as encouraging the next generation to be willing to go to war.
+For example, often war memorials are interpreted as encouraging the next generation to be willing to go to war or to instill respect for the older generation's sacrifice.

 Often for any major event like a war there is a "dominant narrative" or version of history that is mainstream or official.
-It covers the reasons the war was fought, the just nature of how it was fought, the reasons why the sacrifices demanded were worth it, so to speak.
+It covers the reasons the war was fought, the just nature of how it was fought, and the reasons why the sacrifices demanded were worth it.
 Does the marker you are looking at conform to this "dominant narrative"?
 Does it contradict or ignore that narrative?

 The Korean War memorial shown here (left) is in the form of a sundial.
 What does that mean?
 I honestly don't know.